 - 1. Safety glasses must always be worn, at all times in the shop.
 Shaded or dark (prescription or sun) glasses are NOT acceptable in the shop or in the classroom.
 If you do not have safety glasses, you will be required to purchase a pair from the main office. - 2.
 Apprentices must have proper clothing for inclement weather in the event a field trip is scheduled without prior notice. - 3.
 Treat all areas of the training center with respect. - 4.
 Hard hats are required in all designated shop areas. - 5.
-Smoking, e-cigarettes, vaping, and chewing tobacco is prohibited on training center Eastern Atlantic States Carpenters Technical College Student Handbook property, unless at a designated area.
+Smoking, e-cigarettes, vaping, and chewing tobacco is prohibited on training center property, unless at a designated area. - 6.
+Shop areas are to be cleaned after each use. - 7.
+Break areas are to be cleaned after each use. - 8.
+Notify your instructor immediately of any damage to tools.